AI-Engineering-Study-Group/RTAC/README.md

 - **Phone**: Check your `.env` file for the support phone number
 - **Email**: Check your `.env` file for the support email
 - **Documentation**: Visit `/docs` when the server is running
-- **AI Assistant**: Chat with Ndu directly through the application
+- **AI Assistant**: Chat with your event AI directly through the application

 ## 🎯 Roadmap

-- [ ] Real-time session updates via WebSockets
+- [ ] No-code event configuration interface
-- [ ] Integration with conference registration system
+- [ ] Drag-and-drop tool builder
-- [ ] Multi-language support (Yoruba, Hausa, Igbo)
+- [ ] Multi-language support
 - [ ] Mobile app integration
 - [ ] Advanced analytics and insights
 - [ ] Integration with social media platforms
-- [ ] Voice interface for Ndu
+- [ ] Voice interface
 - [ ] Offline mode for basic functionality
+- [ ] Event template marketplace
+- [ ] Real-time collaboration features

 ---

-**Built with ❤️ for the API Conference community in Nigeria**
+**Built with ❤️ for event organizers worldwide**

-*Meet Ndu - Your AI guide for API Conference Lagos 2025! 🎤✨*
+*RTAC - Making every event intelligent and interactive! 🎤✨*